ktbaileyunc/ktbaileyunc.github.io/index.md

 **Senior Data Reporter** / The Daily Tar Heel / Jan.
 2023-present
 *	Source, clean, and analyze large public data sets using R, Python, Excel, and GIS software
 * Design attractive and accessible data visualizations for [website](https://www.dailytarheel.com) and print paper, including front page
-* As senior reporter, pitch and assemble data-centered investigative stories about university and local news
+* As senior reporter, pitch data-centered investigative stories about university and local news

 ## Education
 **University of North Carolina at Chapel Hill** / Expected May 2026